 How it Works

-Using activity books, workshops and field photography students learn to develop scientifically accurate stories and illustrations and are encouraged to develop unique lemur conservation ideas and contribute to their communities using their new skills.
+Using activity books, workshops and field photography students learn to develop scientifically accurate stories and illustrations and are encouraged to develop unique primate conservation ideas and contribute to their communities using their new skills.
 A village-wide gathering at the completion of the project celebrates student work and recognize participants as “Forest Ambassadors”.

 Field photography and sketching.
-The students are taken in small groups into the animals’ habitat to spend hours observing and photographing populations of local lemurs (DSLR Canon cameras, 70-300mm zoom lenses).
+The students are taken in small groups into the animals’ habitat to spend hours observing and photographing populations of local primates (DSLR Canon cameras, 70-300mm zoom lenses).
 Participating teachers and elders also join the students in the field.
 Students are taught to look carefully at their surroundings, to notice the animals and small parts of the ecosystems that they might normally walk past, and learn from the elder’s knowledge and viewpoint.
-The students also experience being part of the lemurs’ habitat and gain an appreciation for its behavior and needs.
+The students also experience being part of the primates’ habitat and gain an appreciation for its behavior and needs.
 They gain experience in creating detailed observational notes and sketches to accompany their photographs, recording their observations in a small, personal notebook.
 These notes and stories are scanned, printed, and displayed with the photographs, allowing the experience to be shared by classmates, families, and community members.
 They have the opportunity to choose their best photographs to be printed onsite, laminated, and made into a display, and the images are also posted on the PICC webpage.

-They will have permanent access to an internet connected iPad, printer and camera located in their village, along with technical assistance from local IT staff.
+They have permanent access to an internet connected iPad, printer and camera located in their village, along with technical assistance from local IT staff.
 Under development is a webpage that will provide students with ideas for how to continue developing their communication skills and how to use those skills in creating a career in ecotourism, conservation and community leadership.